blinks/ozymandias/README.markdown

 (See PLAYTESTING.md for print-and-play information.)

 ## Components
-- A collection of faction cubes and unrest cubes.
+- A collection of factions [cubes / gems] in three colors.
 - A deck of cards.
-- A set of sector tiles.
+- A set of sectors [hex tiles].
-- For each player, a set of twelve workers.
+- A set of six colony disks for each player.

 ### The Cards
-Each card has a suit and a rank, which determines their value in war.
-They also have rules text, which is active while in your tableau.
+Each card has a suit and a rank, which determines their value in war and their faction cap.
+They also have a golden age ability and [potentially] an ability in war.

-### The Sectors
-Each sector has a suit, reflected in the symbol used for one to three colonies on the sector, along with the color of the border around the outside.

-Sectors have lines running through them as well.
-These are the paths you follow when placing new workers on the map.
-Workers are only placed on intersections, colonies, or hazards (the black dots).
-All these points are on exactly one sector -- the suit you place in is important for war.

-The colonies on a sector can be occupied by multiple players.
-When a player successfully conquers a colony, they place a worker on top of any already there.
-Every other player with a colony under that one gains unrest.

 ## Game Setup
-1. Shuffle the cards and sector tiles.
+1. Shuffle the cards and sectors.
-2. Place one sector tile in the middle of the table.
+2. Place three random sectors in the middle of the table.
-3. Have each player choose a set of workers: start with three and leave the rest in the bag.
-4. Deal each player five cards and one of each faction cube: the cards go into your hand (you can look at them) and the cubes go on your left.
+3. Give each player six colonies of one color.
+4. Deal each player a five card hand.
+5. Give each player one of each faction.
-5. Choose a first player randomly.
+6. Choose a first player at random.

 ## Game Sequence
 Play proceeds in turns.
-Each turn you choose one of three possible modes:
+Each turn you choose to either rise or fall.

+### Rise
+Play a card to your tableau and place your colony on a sector adjacent to where you already have one.
+(If you have no cards in hand, or you have no spare colonies, you cannot choose to rise.)

+- Exploration: You may draw a new sector if you have a colony adjacent to the edge of the board, but you must place on that sector.
+- War: If you place on an occupied sector, everyone in that sector must choose and then simultaneously reveal a card.
+Resolve card abilities in turn order.
+Double the rank of cards matching the sector's suit, and re-stack the colonies from high to low.
+Tied players maintain the same order in the stack.

+Whoever controls that sector (after any warfare is resolved) gains a faction of its suit onto any card.

-### Intake
+### Fall
-Take all the incoming faction cubes from your left, and distribute to your cards as you like (though each card has a preferred faction).
-Anything you don't distribute must continue on to the player on your right.

-If you have any tapped cards in your tableau, discard them (cards with both workers and enough faction cubes also score VPs).
-For each card you discard, recover a colony worker.
-Then, tap any cards that have no faction cubes on them.
+Collapse golden age colonies and move factions counter-clockwise.

+While you have cards in a golden age:
+1. Choose a sector you control and destroy all the colonies there.
+   (Destroyed colonies return to their owners.)
+2. Take a faction of that sector's color from each opponent with a destroyed colony and place them on your own cards, ignoring golden age limits.
+   (This is the only time you may over-stack.)
+3. You and each other player with a destroyed colony, score and discard:
+   - All players must choose golden age cards if possible.
+   - Cards score based on the number of matching factions they hold:
+     1/2/3/5/8/13 for 1/2/3/4/5/6+ matching factions.
+   - All factions on discarded cards are passed to the right.

+Migrate your factions rightwards:
+- Incoming factions from the left _must_ be placed on cards or passed right.
+- Existing factions on your cards _may_ be moved as desired.
+- At least one faction _must_ move at least one card to the right.
+- Cards _may not_ hold more factions than their rank.
+- Cards with factions equal to their rank are in a golden age -- tap them to make that obvious.

-Draw back up to five cards.
+Draw three(?) cards.

-### Migration
-Starting with the right-most card in your tableau, pick up all the cubes on each card and move them right-wards, potentially to the previous player's intake.
-You may not leave cubes on a card.
-For each color you give to the player on your right, return an unrest cube.

-Recover any or all of your _standing_ workers (not colonies or newly-recruited workers).

-### Campaign
-Place as many workers as you like to take actions as described below.

-You may stand a worker on the map, adjacent to an existing colony of yours.
-If there's an enemy worker there, fight a war for control of that location, with the loser taking back their worker.

-You may lay a worker down on a colony, adjacent to another worker of yours, or on any colony if you have no workers on the map.
-If there's an enemy colony there, fight a war for control of that location, with the winner sitting on top.
-Either way, play a card to your tableau and add a cube of its suit to your left.

-You may put a worker at an unworked, untapped card in your tableau to lay a worker down on that card.
-You'll recover it when that card collapses.
-At most one worker can be laid-down on each card.

-You may put a worker at an unworked, tapped card in your tableau to mark it for harvest.
-You'll score it the next time you do intake, if there's enough faction cubes on it.

-## Collapse
-Tapped cards collapse on intake.
-If there was a (standing) worker there, and at least as many faction cubes as the card's rank (reduced by unrest), you'll get to score points.

-Count up the faction cubes that match the card's suit, limited by it's rank less your unrest: score 1/3/6/10/15 points for 1/2/3/4/5+ matching cubes.
-If that card also has a new (laid-down) worker on it, score the next higher level.

-## War
-Wars are resolved in one target location.
-Everyone in that location gains unrest, then the two warring players play a card face-down and simultaneously reveal.

-Double the rank of a card that matches the sector's suit, and then the high card wins.
-Active player wins ties.

-In the unlikely case that a player has no cards, the other player wins the war without playing a card.
-(Everyone still gains unrest.)

 ## Victory
 When a player reaches 21 VPs, each other player gets one more turn.
-(That player could get another turn, but it's not possible to get more points, iiuc.)